d4rkr00t/evo/README.md

   - [ ] Maybe make it manual?
     - [ ] Otherwise need to hash contents of output
 - [ ] Fix that – Didn't produce outputs still caches and doesn't fail next time
-- [ ] Fix race condition in task runner
+- [ ] Fix race condition in task runner (?) – didn't see happening anymore
   - [ ] Semaphore not working as expected
 - [ ] REFACTOR: create tasks from workspaces
   - [ ] REFACTOR: Generic create task from a rule